 - Christian Doctrine or a course in Systematic Theology

-5. Three recommendations completed on forms provided.
+5. Three recommendations completed on the Graduate Recommendation Form.
 It is preferred that one recommendation be from a professor or instructor.
-Family members and and friends may not complete recommendations.
-Graduate Recommendation Form
+Recommendations from friends and family are not acceptable.

 6. Comprehensive essay of at least 500 words that includes the following:

 - Experiences that have directed your interest toward becoming a counseling minister

 - Religious background, present pattern of spiritual growth, fundamentals of personal faith and the relationship between your faith and professional goals